-Switching off: helping children and young people cope with a busy world
+Switching off: helping children and young people cope in a digital world

 About this event

 It often seems that our children are more ahead of us when it comes to learning about, and working with, technology – so how do we ensure that we are one step ahead when it comes to their wellbeing and protection?